wonderpompote/forensic_tool/README.md

 # Forensic Tool
 *Group assignment for the Data Forensics module (University of Limerick)*

-Forensic tool to identify disk partitions and volume information of a given disk image.
+Forensic tool to identify the disk partitions and volume information of a given disk image.

 **Partitions information:**
 - number of partition,